CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-view.md

 name of the database you wish to create the selections for.

 ## Available data keys
-The following parameters can be placed in the message body of the HTTP PUT command:
+The following data can be placed in the message body of the HTTP PUT command:

 - **name**: name of the selection